8 Self-Care Strategies for Good Mental Health

 It is also vital to drink at least two liters of water every day.
 Having a good fluid intake helps you concentrate and think clearly, which can certainly boost your mental health.

-Once you are eating and drinking well as part of your self-care plan, you’ll soon notice an improvement in your mental health.
+Once you are eating and drinking well as part of your self-care plan, you’ll soon notice an improvement in your well-being.

 The CDC states that adults need seven or more hours of sleep each night for optimum health and well-being.
 However, around a third of adults don’t manage this.